 What do I need to back up?

-To ensure you can restore Oracle Analytics Cloud if something goes wrong, you must back up your service and the database associated with your service.
-If you deployed Oracle Analytics Cloud with the data visualization or business intelligence service, then you can also back up the content that users create.
+To ensure you can restore Oracle Analytics Cloud - Classic if something goes wrong, you must back up your service and the database associated with your service.
+If you deployed Oracle Analytics Cloud - Classic with the data visualization or business intelligence service, then you can also back up the content that users create.

-Oracle Analytics Cloud user content: (Data visualization and business intelligence services only) You can back up just the content that users create to a separate file, called a snapshot.
-User content includes data models and catalog items such as reports, dashboards, data visualization projects, data sets, data flows, and security roles.
-If something goes wrong with your content, then you can revert to the content you saved in a snapshot.
+Oracle Analytics Cloud - Classic user content: (data visualization and business intelligence services only) You can back up the content that users create to a separate file, called a snapshot.
+User content includes data models and catalog items such as reports, dashboards, data visualization projects, data sets, data flows, security roles, service settings, and more.
+If something goes wrong with your content or service, then you can revert to the content you saved in a snapshot.
 Snapshots are also useful if you want to move or share content from one service to another.

 To back up user content, see Take a Snapshot.